abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/6-PS-Strings.md

   - Explanation: You could delete the character `'c'` to get the palindrome `"aba"`, which is `true`.

 - Explanation

   - Same as the previous problem, but we have to check if the string is a palindrome after deleting **at most one** character from it.

+    - The **Brute Force** approach would be to check if the string is a palindrome after deleting each character from it, but this would take `O(n^2)` time, we can do better.

+      ```py
+      def validPalindrome(s):
+          # helper function to check if a string is a palindrome
+          def isPalindrome(s):
+              return s == s[::-1]

+          # iterate over the string
+          for i in range(len(s)):
+              # check if the string is a palindrome after deleting the current character
+              if isPalindrome(s[:i] + s[i+1:]):
+                  return True

+          return False
+      ```

-  - to check which character to delete, we apply the same approach as the previous problem, but we check if the characters at the left and right pointers are equal,
+  - to check which character to delete, we're sure that we have to delete a character that makes the string not a palindrome, so we can use a **two pointers** pattern to check for all the characters in the string
-    - if not, we check if the string without the character at the left pointer is a palindrome or the string without the character at the right pointer is a palindrome
+    - if we found the 2 characters that not equal, we check if the string without the character at the `left` pointer is a palindrome **or** the string without the character at the `right` pointer is a palindrome
       ![valid palindrome 2](./img/valid-palindrome-2.png)

 ```py